asasmita/fapi-demo-js/README.md

     - Enable "certificate bound access token" if you have a certificate.
 If you don't, do not enable this
     - Choose "PS256" as the signature algorithm

+6. For single-logout configuration:
+    - Choose "Front-Channel" as "Logout Option"
+    - Set `https://demoapp.com:3000/fclogout` as the "Logout Endpoint"
+    - Add `https://demoapp.com:3000/postlogout` as one of the "Post-Logout Redirect URI"

-6. Under Endpoint Configuration, click on the edit icon next to "Authorize".
+7. Under Endpoint Configuration, click on the edit icon next to "Authorize".
 Choose "Edit" next to "Open Banking Intent ID" and copy/paste the following code snippet.

     ```yaml
     statements: